 You could start this problem by looking at some clock times that lie between the five minute intervals.
-It would be helpful to have a demonstration analogue clock handy during the lesson, or to use this free version
+It would be helpful to have a demonstration analogue clock handy during the lesson.
+Two Clocks

 would be a good problem to have tried with the class beforehand.

 After this, the group could work in pairs so that they are able to talk through their ideas with a partner.
 It would help if they had copies of this sheet which pictures the problem clocks and also has four normal clocks that can be used for rough work or the

 solution.
 This sheet of eight blank clock faces might also prove useful.

 When you gather together to talk about the solutions, encourage learners to explain how they have worked out the times.
 This is likely to involve looking at each hand separately, thinking in turn about what their position tells us.
 In fact, when broken down like this, the tricky part is making sure the numbers on the clock are identified correctly!
 You might like to test the solutions by holding